 Most children with lead poisoning do not show signs and symptoms right away.
 The only reliable way to know if your child has been exposed to lead is to get them tested.
 See the "Getting a Lead Test" tab for more information.
 For more information about why lead is harmful to health, see our About Lead page.

 Take these steps to prevent your child from being exposed to lead in your home/environment:

 - Wash your child’s hands and toys, as well as their bottles, pacifiers, and any other items your child often puts in his or her mouth.

 - Regularly clean floors, windowsills, and dusty places with wet mops or wet cloths to pick up any dust.
 Use two buckets - one for soap and one for rinsing.
 Never use a home vacuum cleaner to clean up suspected lead hazards, even if it has a HEPA filter.

 - You can rent a professional-grade HEPA Vacuum that can safely be used to clean up suspected lead hazards.
-See this page for more information about this free rental program.
+Visit our HEPA Vacuum Loaner Program page for more information about this free rental program.

 - Use only cold tap water for making baby formula, drinking, and cooking.
 Let the water run for a few minutes before you use it.

 - Avoid certain products from other countries, such as health remedies, eye cosmetics (e.g. kohl, kajal, surma), candies, spices, snack foods, clay pots and dishes, painted toys, and children’s jewelry.
 These and other items may contain high levels of lead.

 - Remove work clothes before entering the house, for any household member who does construction or other work that may involve lead.
 Wash these clothes separately from other items.